gulam101/Times-Tables-College-Project/README.md

 Instructions: User can click on the times table from 1 - 12 and it will show them first 10 multiplications within that table.

+What I learnt: During the design of this application I learnt how to make the interface look neater.
+I also had a further understanding on how the GUI works on Windows Standard Form.
+I also enhanced my knowledge on C# and started to get familiar with loops and if statements.
+I also figured out how to get the tool box back when it disappeared from the menu

+Constraints: When I created this project I had an issue understanding how LOOPS worked but I solved this problem by researching and understanding how it worked.
+I also had the issue of the tool box but that was bug within the VS Studio.

+Improvements:

 ![IMG002](https://user-images.githubusercontent.com/45819118/71081876-f7ce1080-2187-11ea-9296-ff3faacd6889.PNG)

 ![IMG003](https://user-images.githubusercontent.com/45819118/71081878-f866a700-2187-11ea-9ae9-7ad23bd5c036.PNG)